Shivanilarokar/DSA-Questions-/README.md

 ### Deprecated Functions

 - `some_function` - This function has been removed from the API and should not be used.

+## Contributing

+We welcome contributions from the community!
+Please read our contributing guidelines for more details.

+## Contact

+For any inquiries, please reach out at [your email/contact info].
 ```